medusajs/medusa/docs/content/add-plugins/contentful/customize-contentful.md

 Part of what makes the integration between Medusa and Contentful powerful is that it’s completely customizable.

-On the server, you can create Contentful migrations that allow you to add or edit Content Types in Contentful.
+On the backend, you can create Contentful migrations that allow you to add or edit Content Types in Contentful.
 Although this can be done through Contentful’s interface, this solution allows you to create a reusable codebase for your store that is independent of a specific Contentful Space.

 On your storefront, you can add any necessary components that can render the Content Types you create.